YogSottot/otus_linux_1804/5.Project/provisioning/roles/haproxy/README.md

 # HAProxy
-Install HAProxy on Centos/Red Hat with Ansible
+Install HAProxy 1.8 from SCL on Centos with Ansible

 ## Installation